apluslms/a-plus-rst-tools/README.md

 5. Active element input

-This creates an input field for active element
+This creates an input field for active element.

+More active element examples can be found at https://version.aalto.fi/gitlab/piitulr1/active-element-example

     .. ae-input:: id-for-input
     	:title: title of the input (displayed on the html page)
     	:default: default value for the input (displayed when the user has not submitted a solution)
+    	:class: Any css classes that the active element exercise div should have separated by a space (class1 class2 class3).
-    	:class: In the example css-file classes "active-element" and "ae-input" are used to style the input element and can be modified as needed.
+		  	      In the example course css-file:
+		  	       - classes "active-element" and "ae-input" are used to style the input element and can be modified as needed.
-             The classes left and right can be used to float the box left or right, or center to align it centered.
+		  	       - classes "left" and "right" can be used to float the box left or right, or "center" to align it centered.
-    	:width: can be used to determine the width of the element
+    	:width: can be used to set the width of the element
-    	:height: can be used to determine the height of the input textarea (deafult with classes "active element" and "ae-input" is 150px)
+    	:height: can be used to set the height of the input textarea (deafult with classes "active element" and "ae-input" is 150px)
-    	:clear: 'both' forces the element to a new line, 'left' ('right') allows no floating elements on the left (right)
+    	:clear: "both" forces the element to a new line, "left" ("right") allows no floating elements on the left (right)
     	:type: use "file" for file inputs and "dropdown" for dropdown.
 For dropdowns, the available options should be listed after the type indicating "dropdown" in this format: "dropdown:option1,option2,option3"

 5. Active element output

-This creates an input field for active element
+This creates an output field for active element

+More active element examples can be found at https://version.aalto.fi/gitlab/piitulr1/active-element-example

     .. ae-output:: key-for-output
     	:config (required): path to the exercise configuration file
     	:inputs (required): ids of the input elements required for the output
     	:title: title of the output element
+    	:class: Any css classes that the active element exercise div should have separated by a space (class1 class2 class3).
-    	:class: In the example css-file the classe "active-element" is used to style the input element and can be modified as needed.
+		  	      In the example css-file:
+		  	       - class "active-element" is used to style the input element and can be modified as needed.
-             The classes left and right can be used to float the box left or right, or center to align it centered.
+		  	       - classes "left" and "right" can be used to float the box left or right, or "center" to align it centered.
-             Class "no-border" can be used to remove the output box border.
-    	:width: can be used to determine the width of the element
+    	:width: can be used to set the width of the element
-    	:height: can be used to determine the height of the output div (deafult with class "active element" is 150px)
+    	:height: can be used to set the height of the output div (deafult with class "active element" is 150px)
-    	:clear: 'both' forces the element to a new line, 'left' ('right') allows no floating elements on the left (right)
+    	:clear: "both" forces the element to a new line, "left" ("right") allows no floating elements on the left (right)
     	:type: default type is text; for image (png) outputs use "image"
     	:submissions: number of allowed submissions (default is unlimited for active elements)
     	:scale-size: no value; if this option is present, the output element height will scale to match content that has a defined height